 - special soil amendments

-PLUS, fall planting dates for each crop, as well, for a continuous harvest.
+- PLUS, fall planting dates for each crop for a continuous, year-round harvest.

-The good news: This tool exists, and it is just one of four BONUS DOWNLOADS you receive with my Complete Garden Planning System, which includes practical tools for planning your season from seed to harvest.
+The good news: This tool exists, and it is just one of six tools you receive with my Complete Garden Planning System, which includes practical tools for planning your season from seed to harvest.

 Have you developed a routine for starting seeds in the spring?